The Types of Addictions

-Unlike the normal, pleasurable activities of life, addiction has more negative effects.
+Unlike the normal, pleasurable activities of life, drug addiction has more negative effects.
 In most circumstances, addiction disrupts the regular lifestyle of a person.
-As they obsessively involve with the activity, individuals lose control over their lives and find themselves unable to quit the behavior.
+As they are obsessively involved with the activity, individuals lose control over their lives and find themselves unable to quit the behavior.

 Signs of Addiction